JeremyEnglert/JointsWP/README.md

 Currently using Foundation 6.4.1.

 ## JointsWP Requirements
-JointsWP requires [Node.js](https://nodejs.org) v4.x.x or v6.9.x.
+JointsWP requires [Node.js](https://nodejs.org) v6.9.x or newer.
 This doesn't mean you need to understand Node (or even Gulp) - it's just the steps we need to take to make sure all of our development tools are installed.

 ## Getting Started
 ### Download JointsWP and install dependencies with npm